-- Brownfield Flip - Grand Rapids Downtown Market
+- Brownfield Flip - The Village at Grand Traverse Commons

 - The DEQ is exploring new ways to increase Michigan's recycling rate.

 - MIair: Air Quality Network

 The Air Quality Division operates a comprehensive air monitoring network to determine the quality of Michigan's ambient air.

 - New Edition of Energy Resources Curriculum Will Benefit Michigan Science Students